Periodontal Disease Treatment – Houston, TX

 Periodontal disease (also known as gum disease) is a very tricky condition.
 It begins as plaque, hardening over the teeth to form tartar.
 The bacterium in the tartar then grows to attack the soft tissues.
 While the symptoms start off as relatively mild (a stage known as gingivitis), they can develop into periodontitis, which destroys both the tissue and the bone that support your teeth.
 What’s worse is that because of this subtle development, many patients don’t even realize they suffer from periodontal disease until the damage has been done.

-Here at Sunrise Dental, we take this threat extremely seriously, and our doctors can provide periodontal screenings, routine maintenance, and surgical intervention if necessary to help you maintain or regain your oral health.
+Here at Sunrise Dental Center, we take this threat extremely seriously, and our doctors can provide periodontal screenings, routine maintenance, and surgical intervention if necessary to help you maintain or regain your oral health.
 We can also make other changes to your soft tissues for health or cosmetic reasons.
-Please contact our North Houston office today if you’d like to schedule your first appointment!
+Please contact our Houston dental office today if you’d like to schedule your first appointment for periodontal disease treatment in Houston, TX!

-Why Choose Sunrise Dental for Periodontal (Gum) Disease Treatment?
+Why Choose Sunrise Dental Center for Periodontal Disease Treatment?

 - Friendly & Compassionate Dental Team